Home > Analyses > Industrials > W.W. Grainger, Inc.

 Analysis of the company’s bankruptcy risk

-W.W.
-Grainger’s Altman Z-Score places it firmly in the safe zone, signaling a very low risk of bankruptcy in the near term:
+The Altman Z-Score places W.W.
+Grainger well within the safe zone, signaling a very low risk of bankruptcy:

 altman z score analysis